 Applying bathroom tile grout is a vital part of the bathroom tiling process.
 The grout application process is simple and easy to complete.
-It is important to cpay close attention to the tile details when you are applying the grout in order to produce the best results.
-You will need to choose the best grout for the situation, to mix it properly and to apply it neatly.
+It is important to pay close attention to the tile details when you are applying the grout in order to produce the best results.
+You will need to choose the best grout for the situation, mix it properly, and apply it neatly.

 Use your trowel to load the grout float with the grout you have mixed together.
-Apply the grout over all of the tiles.
-Apply the grout in upward motions.
+Apply the grout over all of the tiles in upward motions.
 Be sure to work the grout into the grout lines between the tiles.
-Allow the grout about twenty minutes to set.
+Allow the grout about 20 minutes to set.

 Step 3 - Remove the Residual Grout

 Fill a bucket with warm water.
 Immerse your sponge into the warm water.
 Squeeze out the excess liquid.
 Use the sponge to wipe away the residue grout from the surface of the tiles.
 Be sure to form the grout lines neatly as you are working across the tiles.

 Allow the grout that you have applied to cure for about 72 hours before you continue the grouting process.

 Use a brush to apply a high-quality grout and tile sealant to the grout lines.
 Allow the sealant to dry completely.
 Apply two more coats of sealant, allowing them time to dry thoroughly between applications.

 The sealant will keep any water from penetrating the grout and tiles and causing them to break loose.
 This preventative step will also prevent any mold or mildew from developing.
 This will prevent mold and mildew growth in showers and around floor tiles.